martinhansdk/Flatpack/README.md

 # Flatpack for Autodesk Fusion 360
 An addin for Fusion 360 which provides a better way to export DXF and SVG files for laser cutting.

+The built in workflow for exporting DXF files from Fusion is cumbersome to use.
+This addin improves this:

+  - No need to align faces so they can be turned into a sketch for export
+  - All faces are exported into the same output file
+  - Curves are converted to short line segments - avoids problems with laser software that doesn't uderstand curves
+  - Holes in parts are given a different color than the outer edges.
+This makes it easy to cut te holes first.
+  - The selected faces, the output file name and other settings are stored in the document which makes it easy to re-export the data after making design changes

 ![Demo](doc/demo.gif)

-Simple choose Utilities > Make > Export faces to DXF or SVG.
+Simply choose Utilities > Make > Export faces to DXF or SVG.
 The select the faces you want to export and a file name.
 Optionally, set the accuracy with which curved line segments are converted into straight line segments.
 Then press OK.

-The Flatpack stores the selected faces, accuracy setting and file name in the Fusion 360 document, so it is easy to re-export after the design has been edited.

-Holes are given a different color than outer edges in order to make it simple to cut them first.

 **This addin comes with no warranty whatsoever.
 Use at your own risk.
 See also the [software license](MIT.txt).**